rags/pynt-contrib/README.md

 ```

 pynt-contrib currently has
-* execute: A utility ``task`` to execute os commands
+* execute: A ``task`` to execute os commands
-* safe_cd: A utility to safely change the context to a given directory
+* safe_cd: An utility function to safely change the context to a given directory

 ## Contributors/Contributing